The work of a management consultant is not for the faint of heart.

 What ROI Should Financial Firms Expect from Marketing?

-For results that truly move the needle, firms should target at least a 1:1 annual revenue-to-marketing ratio.
+In this question, Gabe was answering based on expenses such as advertising/paid marketing on spends such as Google or Meta campaigns.
+For results that truly move the needle on those platforms, according to Gabe, firms should target at least a 1:1 annual revenue-to-marketing ratio.

-That means if you spend $1,000 on marketing, aim to generate $1,000 in recurring annual client revenue.
+That means if you spend $1,000 on advertising and prospect events, aim to generate $1,000 in recurring annual client revenue.

 Top performers, like Falcon Wealth Planning, often exceed that benchmark—sometimes earning $3 of revenue for every $1 spent on high-performing digital channels.